cyber-valley/cvland/pages/bootcamp___rules.md

 - [[smart vipassana option]]
 - ## game of freedom
 	- participation in [[game of freedom]] is optional
-	- and may not match your goals
+	- you can left bootcamp anytime at your will